Peleș Castle: Description

 By form and function, Peleș is a palace, but it is consistently called a castle.
 Its architectural style is a romantically inspired blend Neo-Renaissance and Gothic Revival similar to Neuschwanstein Castle in Bavaria.
 A Saxon influence can be observed in the interior courtyard facades, which have allegorical hand-painted murals and ornate fachwerk similar to that seen in northern European alpine architecture.
 Interior decoration is mostly Baroque influenced, with heavy carved woods and exquisite fabrics.

 Peleș Castle has a 3200 m2 floor plan with over 170 rooms, many with dedicated themes from world cultures (in a similar fashion as other Romanian palaces, such as Cotroceni Palace).
 Themes vary by function (offices, libraries, armouries, art galleries) or by style (Florentine, Turkish, Moorish, French, Imperial); all the rooms are lavishly furnished and decorated to the slightest detail.
 There are 30 bathrooms.
 The establishment has collections of statues, paintings, furniture, arms and armor, gold, silver, stained glass, ivory, porcelain, tapestries and rugs.
 The collection of arms and armour has over 4,000 pieces, divided between Eastern and Western war pieces and ceremonial or hunting pieces, spreading over four centuries of history.
-Oriental rugs come from many sources: Bukhara, Mosul, Isparta, Saruk and Smirna.
+Oriental rugs come from many sources: Bukhara, Mosul, Isparta, Saruk and Smyrna.
 The porcelain is from Sèvres and Meissen; the leather is from Córdoba.
 The hand-painted stained glass vitralios, which are mostly Swiss.

 A towering statue of King Carol I by Raffaello Romanelli overlooks the main entrance.
 Many other statues are present on the seven Italian neo-Renaissance terrace gardens, mostly of Carrara marble executed by the Italian sculptor Romanelli.
 The gardens also host fountains, urns, stairways, guarding lions, marble paths and other decorative pieces.

 Peleș Castle shelters a painting collection of almost 2,000 pieces.
-Angelo de Gubernatis (1840–1913) was an Italian writer who arrived in 1898 in Sinaia as a guest of the Royal Family:
+Angelo de Gubernatis (1840–1913) was an Italian writer who arrived in 1898 in Sinaia as a guest of the royal family: